CheeseLee888/AstronomyImageSR/README.md

 # Astronomical Image Super-Resolution with Weighted Loss Functions

 This repository contains the code for my undergraduate thesis project:
-**"在天文成像中去卷积算法与深度学习算法的融合"**, based on and extending: Julia Netzel.
+**"Weighted Loss Function Design for Super-Resolution in Astronomical Imaging"**, based on and extending: Julia Netzel.
 Statistical stability of super-resolution for astronomical imaging.
 Master thesis, ETH Zürich, Department of Mathematics, September 2023.

 ## Project Overview